huapeng01016/chicago19/stpython.md

 ## **for** loop

-Indentation is important when entering Python code in Stata.
+Just as when using Python directly, indentation is important when entering Python code in Stata.

 ~~~~
 <<dd_do>>